· course-lesson · 34 min read

 }

-• For each item, we check the type:
+• For each item, check the type:

 • If it’s a transfer, we show a sentence like “Alice transferred €50 to Bob on 01/10/2025.”